Language

 Gas Mark

-Use Customize Units to show/hide specific temperature scales
+Use Customize Units to show or hide specific temperature scales

-Adjust Decimals for more or less precision in results
+Adjust Decimals for more or less precision, or pick Auto to drop trailing zeros

-Click any result to copy it to clipboard
+Click any result to copy it, or use Copy All Results to grab them all

-All conversions happen locally - no data sent to server
+All conversions happen in your browser - nothing is sent to a server

 Want to learn more?
 Read documentation →